-- Scrub toilets, showers and bathroom drains as needed.
+- Scrub toilets, showers, and bathroom drain as needed.

 - Dust hard surfaces frequently and note any bug carcasses you find.

-- Clean pets, pet homes and all pet supplies regularly.
+- Clean pets, pet homes, and all pet supply regularly.

 As you clean, note any damaged areas around your apartment, like cracks or holes in the wall or ceiling, leaking or clogged plumbing, water stains or gaps between your doors and the wall.
 Alert your landlord to these concerns and let them know you’re worried about the damage worsening insect presence or attracting bugs into your apartment.
 Should you find a nest or eggs, promptly destroy them or remove them from your home.